This article was originally published on TechCrunch.

-Even though our collective memories of that day still feel fresh, 20 years have passed, and we now understand the vital role that data played in the months leading up to the 9/11 terrorist attacks.
+Even though our collective memories of that day still feel fresh, over 20 years have passed, and we now understand the vital role that data played in the months leading up to the 9/11 terrorist attacks.
 By holding intelligence data too closely, in disparate locations, we failed to connect the dots that could have saved thousands of lives.
 These data silos obscured the patterns that would have been clear, if only a framework had been in place to share information securely.

 So we told ourselves, “Never again,” and government officials set out to increase the amount of intelligence they could gather — without thinking through very important consequences for not only our civil liberties but also the security of our data.
 So, the Patriot Act came into effect, with 20 years of surveillance requests from intelligence and law enforcement agencies crammed into the bill.
 Having been in the room for the Patriot Act negotiations with the Department of Justice, I can confidently say that, while the intentions may have been understandable — to prevent another terrorist attack and protect our people — the downstream negative consequences were sweeping and undeniable.
 Domestic wiretapping and mass surveillance became the norm, chipping away at personal privacy, data security, and public trust.
 This level of surveillance set a dangerous precedent for data privacy, meanwhile yielding marginal results in the fight against terrorism.